 Preapproval gives you an idea of how much money you can borrow, guiding your search for a home.
 It also shows sellers that you’re creditworthy and serious about buying, making your offers more appealing.

 What is a mortgage preapproval?

-Once they have this information, lenders can make a fairly informed estimate about how much house you can afford, and may preapprove you for a certain loan amount.
-The preapproval indicates that the lender is prepared to move forward with the loan, as long as the home meets certain qualifications and your financial situation doesn’t change drastically while you look for a home to purchase.
+A mortgage preapproval is a statement, usually a document or letter, of how much money a lender is willing to let you borrow to pay for a home.
+The preapproval indicates that the lender is prepared to move forward with the loan, as long as the home meets certain criteria and your financial situation doesn’t change drastically while you look for a home to purchase.

 Why should I get preapproved?